-- Mix it with lotion or oil before applying to the skin.
+- Mix it with lotion or oil before applying it to the skin

-- Add 2–3 drops to cotton balls and place it strategically around the home or outdoor area.
+- Add 2–3 drops to cotton balls and place them strategically around the home or outdoor area

 Before you start lathering up and rubbing the oil all over your skin, however, I suggest adding it to a lotion or a carrier oil beforehand.
 While most people seem to tolerate citronella oil directly, it's best to be sure you have no reactions.
 So, diluting the oil in any lotion or with another carrier oil and conducting a small test on the back of your hand is recommended.